workingdraft/metadata/README.md

   // [optional] link to the episode's video
   "video": "http://www.youtube.com/watch?v=aFEiw0SEMyw",
   // the episode's name
-  "title": "Myth, statische Seiten, Links",
+  "title": "Some Catchy Episode Title",
-  // [optional] the episode's brief meta-description "description": "Kurz vor Weihnachten plauderten Rodney und Peter über den neuesten CSS-Präprozessor (den niemand benutzen sollte) und statische Webseiten.",
+  // [optional] the episode's brief meta-description (HTML) "description": "Some Episode Description.",
   // [optional] the topics ("Schaunotizen") that were discussed in this episode "topics": [
     {